Robin Hyslop, LPC/A

 I love coming alongside broken people, as a broken person myself, and forming real relationships that can start to foster trust and hope.
 Seeing people be able to recognize their worth, regain identity, and change their life in positive ways is amazing and gives my life purpose.

 I have lived in many different places and experienced many different cultures and people during my life as my family moved around the world for my Dad’s job.
 I pursued nursing as my initial career because I love anatomy but also because I wanted to help people.
-I am now called into counseling, and am thrilled to serve as a post-graduate intern here at Wellspring.
+I am now called into counseling, and am thrilled to serve here at Wellspring as a Licensed Professional Counselor Associate.

 I have always loved to talk to people and hear their stories.
 I have a heart for the tortured soul, the outcast, the loner, the afflicted, the shunned.
 As a nurse I have taken care of so many different people, met their families, and been present in some of the hardest times in their lives.
 I have seen people fight disease, mental illness, and trauma.
 I have seen miracles, sorrow, and death.
 The body (including the brain) has an amazing capacity to heal, and sometimes people need to be helped and guided by a compassionate, loving hand, through the process.
 Mental health and physical health go hand in hand.